erizov/Professor/semester_16/lecture_117_ml_ops_advanced/a_b_testing_ml/README.md

 ### Short Description

-A machine learning algorithm that learns patterns from data to make predictions or decisions.
+A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
+Solves problems like classification, regression, clustering, and pattern recognition.
+Example: Predicting house prices based on historical sales data and property features.
+Works by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies